Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 You can create a fiscal year that is not yet available in the system.

 > [Info] It is essential to create a new fiscal year in the system at the beginning of the new fiscal year.
-If the system cannot find a fiscal year to book any newly issued invoices, they will remain unrecognized and will have to be booked again manually via the *Invoicing* module, once the new fiscal year has been created.
+If the system cannot find a fiscal year to post any newly issued invoices, they will remain unrecognized and will have to be posted again manually via the *Invoicing* module, once the new fiscal year has been created.

 #### Prerequisites